LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BotTemplates/global-helper-functions.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/templates_ghf1.png">

-Functions designed to simplify the use of pre/post process code.
+The functions are designed to simplify the use of pre/post process code.
 All functions are provided with the dialog template.

 ##### Retrieving user message and intent